 - I chill my ice cream base in a small metal bowl and place a plate on top of it.
 You will have a small layer of skin forming on the top of the mixture though you can prevent that by stirring it every 10 minutes while it cools down.
 It is not necessary though because the processing in the ice cream machine usually takes care of it.

-- While the ice cream base is chilling you can prep the matcha powder by adding it to a small cup and adding 4 tbsp of hot water to it.
+- While the ice cream base is chilling, you can prep the matcha powder by adding it to a small cup and adding 4 tablespoon of hot water to it.
 Stir and let it cool down.

 - The ice cream base should be fully cooled down before you pour it into your ice cream maker.
 Pour the ice cream base and the brewed and cooled down matcha into the ice cream maker and follow it's instructions.